Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 > In the previous section, you learned how to create what we call (here at the Gricad team) a *local package*.
 That's a package that is based on the available nixpkgs distribution of your system Nix installation.
 We will now see how, with very minor differences, a such package could be integrated into the official nixpkgs repository.

-## First step : get a local copy of the nixpkgs tree
+## Get a local copy of the nixpkgs tree

-Checkout the Nixpkgs source tree:
+We've seen earlier that the packages are described into files located in a directory pointed by the current channel.
+You can directly get the content of the latest version of this directory by cloning the nixpkgs git repository of NixOS:

 ```bash
 $ git clone git://github.com/NixOS/nixpkgs.git